swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 `#expect` after `startGrill()`) must be included in the closure to avoid additional issues.

+- Note: `withKnownIssue()` is recommended instead of `#expect(throws:)` for any error which is considered a known issue so that the test status and results will reflect the situation more accurately.

 ### Match a specific issue

 By default, `withKnownIssue()` considers all issues recorded while invoking the